Blaenau Gwent survey

 This lockdown means that people are not allowed to enter or leave the Caerphilly County Borough Council area without a reasonable excuse.

-The increase in cases has been reported as being the result of a group that returned from Ibiza with Covid-19 who then began a community spread.
+The recent increase in cases in Wales has been reported as being the result of returning holidaymakers, with the example given of a group that returned from Ibiza with Covid-19 who then began a community spread.

 I have been told by Aneurin Bevan Health Board that the focus is now on continuing to communicate the importance of sticking to the simple safety measures of washing hands regularly, social distancing, wearing a mask where social distancing is not possible and self-isolating if you’re asked to by a contact tracer.